 CloudNativePG for Postgres databases in k8s

 In my k8s cluster, I went with CloudNativePG.
 So instead of manually managing a single instance, I’ve now got per-app manifests which define a separate Postgres database instance, including secondaries and automated backups.
-I don’t have many apps using it migrated to k8s yet, but at least up to now it looks pretty stable.
+It has been pretty stable, including during node reboots and such.

 The documentation of the setup can be found here.